VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_7 Indirect-Syscall-Dropper/Chapter_7 LAB_Playbook.md

 ## Visual Studio
 You can download the poc from the code section of this chapter.
-The code works as follows, shellcode declaration is the same as before in both droppers.
+The code works as follows, shellcode declaration is done as before.
 <details>

 ```C